-At the bottom of this post is a list I’ve compiled of the most common and useful ones.
+Fill out this form for a list I’ve compiled of the most common and useful ones (as well as all of my other FREE Downloads and Resources).
 The description of the shortcut is in the middle column, with the PC shortcuts on the left and the Mac ones on the right.
 If you’re like me, you might use a mix of PC and Mac, so it’s always nice to have both!

 Is this it?